thecodrr/docgen/docs/deployment.md

 ### Disable Jekyll builds

 First, you need to tell Github not to use Jekyll to build your site.
 You do this by including a `.nojekyll` file in the root of site.

-In Doctave, you do this by adding the file under `docs/_include`.
+In Docgen, you do this by adding the file under `docs/_include`.

 On Mac/Linux:

 ```
 $ touch docs/_include/.nojekyll
 ```

 On Windows:

 ```
 $ echo.> docs\_include\.nojekyll
 ```